-Is the skin of your precious body not ready for summer weather?
+Is the skin of your precious body needing a good exfoliation and a little bit of nourishment?
 Take a cue from the Moroccan women and their ancient Hammam rituals!

 While enjoying hot water straight to your bathroom may seem like a luxury that has been around for a long time, that is not so in every part of the world!

 Take the people of Morocco, for example, who cleverly developed hammams centuries ago, long before much of the world had hot water piped to their houses.
 This traditional bathing and cleansing ritual is believed to increase circulation, release toxins, and purify the skin.

 For most Moroccans, the hammam is so much more than a day at the spa - it is part of their culture and DNA.

 Hammams are a large part of Morocco's history, but even today they are revered tradition.
 Although the hammam is amazing to treat sore muscles, exfoliate dead skin and benefit the respiratory, there is a massive social element for many Moroccans visiting the hammam.
 It is a chance to take time out and meet with friends or family.

 And, while the big cities have plenty of touristy hammams, many local districts have communal hammams.
 Along with the local bakery, a fountain, the school and of course the mosque, the hammam is one of five traditional elements found in every Moroccanneighbourhood.
 This, of course, provides a sense of companionship during this time of self-care and rejuvenation.

 On the way to the hammam, the women will pick up Beldi Soap (often scenting it with Eucalyptus or other local essential oils like rose or orange blossom) and any other bathing necessities.

 Once they arrive, the women undress down to their underwear and spend time in a heated sauna-esque room to open their pores, apply a Beldi Soap mask, and scrub away dead skin to reveal bright, fresh skin.
 This process both increases circulation and detoxifies the skin.